actoron/jadex/docs/tutorials/quickstart-bdi/02 Goals and Plans.md

 }
 ```

-*Figure 1: Starting point for a BDI cleaner agent*

 Paste the above code snipped into your Eclipse project (e.g. mark the text, hit ctrl-c,
 right-click the `src/main/java` folder and choose *Paste*).
 A file `CleanerBDIAgent.java`
 will be created in the package `quickstart.cleanerworld`.